radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

     failureThreshold: 540
 ```

-In the `url` property, enter a URL pointing to the backup export file (export.zip).
-Ensure the URL directs to an HTTP server accessible from the Kubernetes cluster without requiring authentication.
+In the `url` property, enter a URL pointing to the backup export file (`export.zip`).
+Ensure that the URL directs to an HTTP server accessible from the Kubernetes cluster without requiring authentication.

 In the `startupProbe` property, increase `failureThreshold` so that Kubernetes allows enough time for the backup to load.
 Refer to step 2 to choose a value.